-Bad news: Neighborhoods are dying and it's killing us, too:
+Bad news: Neighborhoods are

 It’s a new neighbourhood, all right: less physical, less tied to place, smaller and more congenial to those on the inside, more suspicious and unyielding to those outside.
 What Dunkelman and Pinker want readers and policy-makers to recognize is that downside: What brings us closer to people halfway around the world also makes strangers of those next door.
 We willingly abandoned the bad, chafing aspect of our old neighbourly ties; we have to somehow learn to maintain the good habits of compromise and personal interaction they also gave us.

 Two new books and a slew of studies claim that living lives closed off from neighborly interaction is demonstrably bad for mental health, physical health, and civic health.
 Terrifying, objectively!
 And sort of alarmingly comforting, personally.
 But this largely suburban story brings to mind an urban cousin—a problem that hasn’t yet had a chance to fully express itself, and one I’m not entirely sure exists.
 But one that I think might, soon.
 I’m talking about Urban Space Colonies.

 Imagine a neighborhood in a major American metropolis.
 It is inhabited both by people and businesses, but is dense with neither.
 It is distant but not too distant from this metropolis’s commercial centers.
 It is physically blighted somehow.
 Maybe some big abandoned buildings, or a toxic canal.
 It is, or was, what would be considered depressed; in the view of this metropolis’s most recent ruler, it was seen as underutilized.
 So it was reconsidered and rezoned.
 Soon there will be expensive new buildings that will accommodate expensive new people.